What Is Cognitive Psychology? Definition, Example, And Benefits

 - Evaluating responses

-- Carrying out the response.
+- Carrying out the response

 Jean Piaget was a famous psychologist who studied and wrote about cognition from a developmental standpoint.
 His cognitive development stages outline the way people’s thought processes change throughout their lives.
 Jean Piaget's psychology was a route for changing people's perceptions of children as unique creatures rather than a simple version of adults.
 It provided information about how cognitive processing develops in the human brain and how it should be considered when discussing how people perceive their behavior.

 Piaget’s four stages of cognitive development have been used extensively to guide teachers in helping their students progress at rates that are appropriate for their level of cognitive development.
-Piaget’s theory was based on biological readiness for each stage, and teachers must take readiness into account when creating learning experiences for their students.
+Piaget’s theory was based on biological readiness for each stage, and teachers take readiness into account when creating learning experiences for their students.

 Cognitive psychology has also influenced education in other ways.
-For example, the idea of metacognition is used to help students assess their learning and develop better learning strategies.
+For example, the idea of metacognition can be used to help students assess their learning and develop better learning strategies.
 Cognitive psychology also distinguishes between declarative knowledge and procedural knowledge.
 In other words, the first step is to know how to think about doing something and the second step is to develop the skills to do it.

 - Learn more effectively.

-- Make better life choices.
+- Make healthier life choices.

 - Change unwanted behaviors.